About the Centre

 About Jess McMullin

-Jess is the founder of the Centre for Citizen Experience, a consultancy dedicated to transforming public service delivery and policymaking through design innovation.
+Jess is the founder of the Centre for Citizen Experience and Situ Strategy, a consultancy dedicated to transforming public service delivery and policymaking through design innovation.
 Strategic design engagements include shaping strategy, policy, and service delivery plans based on citizen-centric research, co-design, prototyping, and visual thinking.
 He also works to train and mentor public design teams to grow these capabilities within government.

 Jess also campaigns as a design advocate, working throughout the world to increase awareness of the power and potential for design innovation to benefit the public sector and the people it serves.